Middle Ages in film: Background

 Strong cinematic images of the Middle Ages can be found in European films.
 Influential European films included Fritz Lang's two-film series Die Nibelungen: Siegfrieds Tod and Die Nibelungen: Kriemhilds Rache (1924), Sergei Eisenstein's Alexander Nevsky (1938) and Ingmar Bergman's The Seventh Seal (1957), while in France there were many versions of the story of Joan of Arc.

-The first Medieval film was also one of the earliest films ever made, Jeanne d'Arc released in 1900.
+The first medieval film was also one of the earliest films ever made, Jeanne d'Arc, which released in 1900.
 The first Robin Hood film dates to 1907 and was called Robin Hood and His Merry Men.